O(N)-Universality Classes and the Mermin-Wagner Theorem

 \paragraph*{Multi-critical $O(N)$--models in fractal dimension.}

 When new universality classes appear by branching from the Gaussian fixed-point it is easy to determine the relative critical dimensions, since the argument based on canonical dimensions is valid.
-In particular, the $i$--th multi-critical scaling solution appears at the critical dimension $d_{c,i}=2+\frac{2}{i-1}$; for integer values of $i=1,2,3,4,...$ we find $d_{c,i}=\infty,4,3,\frac{8}{3},\frac{5}{2},\frac{12}{5},\frac{7}{3},\frac{16}{7},\frac{9}{4},...$ Each of these represents the upper critical dimension of the $i$--th multi-critical universality class.
-At these dimensions we see non-trivial fixed-points branching from the Gaussian even when $N\geq2$.
-These fixed-points indeed correspond to multi-critical potentials of increasing order, i.e. with $i$ minima when expressed in terms of the variable $2\sqrt{\tilde{\rho}}$.
+In particular, the $i$--th multi-critical scaling solution appears at the upper critical dimension $d_{c,i}=2+\frac{2}{i-1}$ \cite{Codello_2012}.
+At these dimensions we see non-trivial fixed-points branching from the Gaussian for every $N\geq2$, corresponding to potentials with $i$ minima when expressed in terms of the variable $2\sqrt{\tilde{\rho}}$.

-The critical dimensions $d_{c,i}$ accumulate at $d=2$ and thus one may naively expect to find, for any $N$, infinitely many universality classes in this dimension.
-Our analysis shows instead, see Figure 3 for the cases $i=3,4,5$ and $N=1,2,3,4$, that this happens only in the $N=1$ case, where the multi-critical fixed-points approach, in the limit $d\rightarrow2$, the fixed-points representing the minimal-models found in CFT \cite{Codello_2012}.
+The critical dimensions $d_{c,i}$ accumulate at $d=2$ and thus one may naively expect to find, for any $N$, infinitely many universality classes in two dimension.
+Our analysis shows instead, see Figure 3 for the cases $i=3,4,5$ and $N=1,2,3,4$, that this happens only in the $N=1$ case, where the multi-critical fixed-points approach, in the limit $d\rightarrow2$, the fixed-points representing minimal-models \cite{Codello_2012}.
 For any other $N\geq2$ we find that, consistently with the MWH theorem, the multi-critical scaling solutions, present in the range $2<d<3$, are instead absent in $d=2$.
 This fact is a strong check of the general validity of the MWH theorem, which our analysis indicates is also applicable to multi-critical phase transitions.
 On the other side, we predict the existence of a whole family of $O(N)$--universality classes in fractal dimensions between two and three.
 To our knowledge these universality classes are new.\\

 \paragraph*{The $N\rightarrow0$ limit.}